 The NCI's current organizational structure can be seen in Exhibit V. NCI's Office of the Director serves as the focal point for the NCP, with advice from the President's Cancer Panel, the NCAB, the Board of Scientific Counselors (BSC), and the Board of Scientific Advisors (BSA).
 The BSA gives final concept approval for extramural Requests for Applications (RFAs) and Requests for Proposals (RFPs), while the BSC conducts intramural laboratory and branch reviews.
-The Acting Director of the Institute, Dr. Douglas R. Lowy, is assisted by Dr. James Doroshow, Deputy Director, NCI; Dr. Dinah Singer, Deputy Director,
+The Director of the Institute is assisted by Dr. James Doroshow, Deputy Director, NCI; Drs.
+Warren Kibbe and Dinah Singer, Acting Deputy Directors for Cancer Moonshot, NCI; and Ms. Donna Siegel, Acting Deputy Director for Management.
+The Scientific Program Leadership (SPL) Committee of the Institute (see Appendix A) includes the Director, Deputy Directors, Division Directors, and other senior scientific staff.
+The SPL meets on a regular basis to discuss various matters of NCI policy, including but not limited to review and approval of RFA and research and development contract concepts before review by the BSA; review of program announcements; development of funding plans; grant payment by exceptions, etc. NCI's cancer research activities are monitored and administrated through several extramural and intramural divisions, centers, and offices.